Millett Field: Closure and repurpose (1979–present)

+Geography

+Millett Field, listed at 3.3 acre, is located in Chehalis, Washington, one block north of the O. B. McFadden House, a residence listed on the National Register of Historic Places.

 Features

+Millett Field's home plate was positioned in the northern corner of the ballpark, with the Crossarm Mill factory, the downtown core, and Park Hill behind the grandstand.
+The outfield fence, at points in time temporary in placement until made permanent in 1958, ran parallel to the train tracks.
+Behind center field was a small forest of trees and left field abutted the tennis courts.

 Millett Field had a grandstand with accompanying bleachers and the park was surrounded by a wooden fence.
 Three thousand people could attend ballgames when the park was first constructed, with 1,000 people able to sit in the grandstand, 500 in the bleachers, and an additional 1,500 around the fence line.
-The bleachers would be expanded in 1930 to seat an additional 500 more spectators and the rebuilt grandstand of 1935, though smaller in capacity than the previous stand, would accommodate up to six hundred spectators.
-The grandstand would be refurbished a final time in 1960.
-At various times in the first couple of decades of the ballfield, sections of the outfield would be temporarily reformed for local track and field events.
+The bleachers were expanded in 1930 to seat an additional 500 more spectators and the rebuilt grandstand of 1935, though smaller in capacity than the previous stand, accommodated up to six hundred spectators.
+The grandstand was refurbished a final time in 1960.

 The park, as of 2022, is enclosed in a chain link fence.
 The old ballfield area is closed to all visitors, with the basketball courts and playground portion the only accessible points to Millett Field.
-The last remaining light pole stands in a grove of trees in the southwest corner, near where the ballfield's home plate would have been located.
+The last remaining light pole stands in a grove of trees in the southwest corner, near where the ballfield's center field was located.